randomairborne/randomairborne/README.md

 ### Hi there 👋

 I'm a student in the U.S. working on Rust, HTML, and CSS.
-JavaScript only when absolutely nessecary.
+JavaScript only when absolutely necessary.

 "The difference between theory and practice is always greater in practice then it is in theory"